Taganrog Bay: Geography

 The bay serves as a natural boundary between the Kuban coast line in Russia and the northern Azov littoral region in Ukraine and Russia.
-Since the fall of the Soviet Union, the international boundary here hasn't been established.

 At its northeast end is the mouth of the Don River.
 Length: about 140 km, width at the mouth: 31 km, median depth: about 5 m.
 It may freeze some winters from December to March.

 Three other rivers, the Kalmius, Mius and the Yeya, flow into the bay.
 The flow of water into the bay is the chief factor for current development in the Sea of Azov.